Waxolunist/paint2/README.md

 - [ ] Server fallback page
 - [ ] Store file on server (share url)
 - [ ] Better gzipping (brtl)
+- [ ] reload on about page not working